johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 In 1988, **Dungeon Master** was released for the Amiga and it required 1 MB of memory.
 Cinemaware's **It Came From the Desert** came out a year later in 1989 and it also demanded 1 MB of RAM.
-These two were probably the first prominent games with a hard 1 MB memory requirement, and they can be rightfully considered "killer apps" of their time, responsible for selling many Amigas and RAM expansion boards.
+These two were probably the first two prominent games with a hard 1 MB memory requirement, and they can be rightfully considered "killer apps" of their time, responsible for selling many Amigas and RAM expansion boards.
 Some trapdoor RAM expansions were even bundled with a copy of Dungeon Master!

     TODO image